OskarsKoleda/final-photo-slider-project/README.md

 # Hello.
-# This is React slider project.
+## This is React slider project.

+Thank you